uxph/uxph.github.io/content/blogs/experience-the-best-experience.md

 +++
 active = "5"
 author = "UX Philippines"
+city = "cebu"
 date = "2019-09-06T16:00:00+00:00"
 image = "/uploads/EDSxM99UYAAKHbg.jpeg"
 page = "pages/blogs"
-title = "Experience the best experience" type = "blog" city = "cebu"
+title = "A recap of the UXPH National Roadshow: Cebu" type = "blog"

 +++
-Last week, User Experience Philippines (UXPH) held its first ever National Roadshow across the Philippines, starting in Cebu.
-It was held on August 31, 2019 at The Company, located at the 15th floor of HM Tower in IT Park, Cebu.
+On August 31, 2019, UXPH (User Experience Philippines) held its first ever National Roadshow across the Philippines, starting in Cebu City.

-UXPH partnered with CebUXD, the local design community in Cebu comprised of User Experience (UX) practitioners, software developers, graphic designers, project managers, and students shared under the philosophy of user-centered design and design thinking.
-They helped connect the Cebuanos who wanted to learn more about different UX topics and participate in workshops facilitated by different professionals.
+The Roadshow events are structured with keynote speakers in the morning followed by various workshops for UX methodologies in the afternoon.
+UXPH partnered with CebUXD, the local design organization in Cebu comprised of a diverse group of design enthusiasts and practitioners.
+They helped connect the Cebuanos who wanted to learn more about different UX topics and participate in workshops facilitated by different professionals

+## The Morning Talks

-## All about UX design deliverables
+### Keynote 1: All about UX design deliverables

-The day started with a talk from Mica Diaz de Rivera, Head of Operations at Make Technology Inc. on demystifying UX design deliverables.
+The day started with a talk from Mica Diaz de Rivera, Head of Operations at Make Technology Inc. on Demystifying UX Design Deliverables.
 He shared that, according to a study from [Nielsen Norman Group](http://nngroup.com) (NNGroup), the top 3 UX deliverables are prototypes, usability reports, and customer journey maps.
 He then connected these three deliverables with the 3 workshops that would happen in the afternoon session of the roadshow.

 {{< twitter >}}
 <div class="embed_tweet">